osumano/datos/README.md

 # DATOS

-Datos is a simple CMDB that can be used to keep reference data about infrastructure.
+Datos is a simple CMDB that can be used to store infrastructure reference data.

 Technology Stack
 - Flask-RestPlus